tarwn/lessthandot-hugo/blogs/content/posts/2014-05-15-ssrs-nugget-displaying-placeholders-when-no-rows-are-returned.md

   <span style="line-height: 1.5em">A few days ago there was an interesting question on the forum:</span>
 </p>

 > How can I get None in each cell of a table in the report if no rows are returned?
-If I use “No rows message” property, header is not displaying on the report but I would like to get headers along with “NONE” in each column if no rows returned.
+If I use "No rows message" property, header is not displaying on the report but I would like to get headers along with "NONE" in each column if no rows returned.

 <p style="text-align: justify">
-  So the “No rows message” property was not what the OP wanted.
-He still wanted to display the table with the header, but just a line with the value “None” for every cell.
+  So the "No rows message" property was not what the OP wanted.
+He still wanted to display the table with the header, but just a line with the value "None" for every cell.
 To test it out, I created a simple report pulling back some data from AdventureWorks.
 I used the following query:
 </p>

 ```sql